Updated April 20, 2023

-Dream job is not as elusive as it appears to be.
-Dream job remains a dream for most of the people, because first of all, they don’t define what a dream job does really mean for them.
-You need to do a lot of soul search, a lot of biting the tongue and a lot of going back and coming forward.
+A dream job is not as elusive as it appears to be.
+A dream job remains a dream for most people because they don’t define what a dream job means for them.
+So you need to do a lot of souls searching, a lot of biting the tongue, and a lot of going back and coming forward.
 But it’s possible to make a living doing what you love and earn handsomely.

-According to Maslow’s Hierarchy needs, the basic needs of a human being are to put food on the table, have a shelter for warmth and rejuvenation and clothes to wear.
-To earn the basic needs man doesn’t need to do much.
-S/he can have a mediocre job and can earn as much to cover up his basic needs.
-But dream job doesn’t connote about the first rung of hierarchy needs, rather it’s about the fourth and fifth – the self-esteem and self-actualization needs.
+According to Maslow’s Hierarchy of Needs, the basic needs of a human being are to put food on the table, have shelter for warmth and rejuvenation, and clothes to wear.
+To earn basic needs, man doesn’t need to do much.
+S/he can have a mediocre job and earn as much as to cover his basic needs.
+But a dream job doesn’t connote the first rung of hierarchy needs.
+Rather, it’s about the fourth and fifth – the self-esteem and self-actualization need.

-While talking about reaching your full potential and searching for your dream job, New York based serial entrepreneur and author Jonathon Fields says that Maslow has missed one need which should even come before the basic needs of physiological and safety and that is the need of not changing.
+While talking about reaching your full potential and searching for your dream job, New York-based serial entrepreneur and author Jonathon Fields says that Maslow has missed one need which should even come before the basic needs of physiological and safety, and that is the need of not changing.
 People are scared of change.
-They know every bits and pieces of information to improve their lives.
+They know every bit and piece of information to improve their lives.
 But what stops them is their resistance to change.
-If people are less resistant to change, then they would be able to achieve what they are meant to.
+If people are less resistant to change, they can achieve what they are meant to.

-What would be the solution then?
-How to convince people to change their mind-set about the potential they have and not to waste it to earn only a mediocre living?
+What would be the solution, then?
+How do you convince people to change their mindset about their potential and not waste it to earn only a mediocre living?
 And how it’s relevant to finding your dream job?

-Once people are not resistant to change they can take the mental leap of changing their security mind-set and can aim for bigger things.
-They can reach their limit and their limit will expand.
-And one day when they are at the threshold of going beyond their comfort zone, their dream job will appear.
-No, job won’t suddenly transmute itself into something ludicrous, but they, themselves will transform to perform the jobs which once seemed beyond their capability.
+Once people are not resistant to change, they can take the mental leap of changing their security mindset and can aim for bigger things.
+They can reach their limit, and their limit will expand.
+And one day, when they are at the threshold of going beyond their comfort zone, their dream job will appear.
+No, a job won’t suddenly transmute itself into something ludicrous, but it will transform to perform the jobs that once seemed beyond its capability.

 Want to know how?

-If you read this article through and through, one thing you will definitely learn – you are more than you are currently expressing.
-It’s as useful to people who are just starting out in their career as it is to the people who have already achieved a significant amount of success.
+If you read this article through and through, one thing you will learn – you are more than you are currently expressing.
+It’s as useful to people just starting out in their careers as it is to people who have already achieved significant success.

-The first step is critical and most people seem to gallop it to reach the next step.
-Before knowing what colour of hat you love to wear, how would you buy?
+The first step is critical; most people seem to gallop it to reach the next step.
 Same logic you need to use here.
-Before knowing your values, passions, what turns you on and what turns you off, how would you know what you dream job would look like?
-And if you don’t know what your dream job looks like then how would you find a job?
+Before knowing what color of hat you love to wear, how would you buy it?
+Before knowing your values and passions, what turns you on and what turns you off, how would you know what your dream job would look like?
+And if you don’t know your dream job, how would you find a job?

-There are series of questions you need to ask yourself before you come to the solution about what is your dream job would look like.
-Your dream job list could consist of:
+You need to ask yourself a series of questions before you come to a solution about what your dream job would look like.
+Your dream job list could consist of the following: